TheOdinProject/curriculum/javascript/organizing_your_javascript_code/oop_principles.md

 - Explain the "Single Responsibility Principle".
 - Briefly explain the additional SOLID principles.
 - Explain what "tightly coupled" objects are and why we want to avoid them.

-Luckily there are several concepts and principles that can guide us into making good decisions when it comes to our objects.
-This lesson is an introduction to the most important of those concepts.
-Keep in mind that there is not usually a very clear answer to your application design questions.
-Some patterns and ideas are obviously better than others, but there is often some trade-off when deciding where to put a specific function.
-In other words... these principles are not *rules*- they're helpful guidelines.

-As you read these resources, it might help to go back to some projects you've already done and think about how what you've written measures up to the examples you see.
-And of course, as you move on, keep these things in mind when crafting new projects.

 ### Single responsibility